 - Chinese: 拙政园 Zhuōzhèng Yuán /jwor-jnng ywen/ 'Humble Administrator's Garden'

 - Age: more than 500 years

 - Suited to: the people who love traditional Chinese architecture and gardens

 The Humble Administrator's Garden is the represent of the gardens in the south region of Yangtze River and considered as the mother of Chinese gardens.
 With its classical and gorgeous gardens, it has been a valuable cultural relic both in China and world.

-Taking water as the mainline, the arrangement in the garden is very natural in space.
+Taking water as the mainline, the arrangement in the Humble Administrator's Garden is very natural in space.
 The water is wide and peaceful on the surface.
-Pools are built in the center with pavillion and lofts standing around, Louchuang and wingding corridors connecting with each other.
+Pools are built in the center with pavilions standing around, and wingding corridors connecting with each other.

 It consists of Eastern, Western and Central parks as well as residences of the former owners.

 The Eastern Section covers an area of 31 mu (5 acres) and is divided into four tourist spots.
 Cross the porch and the courtyard, though the Xuelan Tang, you will find yourself in the eastern garden.